jarviscanada/jarvis_data_eng_TirupatiShiwakoti/profile/README.md

 ## List of personal or academic projects
 ### Highlighted projects:
     #Project name
-    - Name: "WP Travel (WordPress Plugin)"
+    - WP Travel (WordPress Plugin)
     description: WP Travel is a free powerful travel engine built on WordPress.
 My responsibility for the product was to perform the quality analysis and prepare final documentation of the plugin.
 I worked as the customer support engineer for this product and was responsible for the decision to make the product live after complete testing.
 I assisted the sales team in marketing as well.
-    - Name: "I-Agri - Web based Agricultural Application"
+    - I-Agri - Web based Agricultural Application
     description: Web application related to agriculture along with the SMS feature.
 Programming Language used were PHP, CSS.
 JavaScript,Android).
 My part was to determine functional requirements and high-level features for the project.
 I performed the quality qnalysis.
 I also gather analytics, manage budgets, and work as project manager.

 ## List of professional experience